Note: Applications open each year about Dec. 15.|

 There is no application fee.
 Financial concerns should not be a factor in your decision to apply.

 We understand that many families have little or no room in their budgets for a residential summer science program.
-The all-inclusive program fee - the most we ask any family to pay - is $4,300 (much less than our actual cost of $7,000).
+The all-inclusive program fee - the most we ask any family to pay - is $4,500 (compared to our actual cost of over $7,000).
 It covers tuition, room & board, supplies, and local transportation … everything except travel to campus.

 Thanks to donations from alumni and friends of SSP, need-based financial aid is available to further reduce the cost.
 Each summer between a third and a half of students receive financial aid.
 As an example, students qualifying for free or reduced price lunch at school are likely to attend at no charge, with SSP paying the airfare too (up to $500).
 International students are eligible for financial aid on the same basis as other applicants.